 One second doesn’t seem like much time, but a lot can happen.
 This page was originaly published as an inbound marketing piece in August of 2013.
 At the time there were, on average, around 200 posts on Reddit, 4,000 tweets on Twitter, and 50,000 likes on Facebook each and every second.
 Visualizing traffic like this can be difficult.
 Once the numbers get so big, they start to lose meaning to us.
 This is why “One Second on the Internet” provided an illustration of how much activity took place in such a small unit of time.
 Since I no longer control the page it hasn't been updated, and I frequently get emails pointing this out.
 For me it's now reminder of how quickly into the future we are sprinting.onesecond.designly.com

 I was originally hired to make logos.
 In a few short years, Designly took me from making graphics in Pennsylvania to participating in a Y Combinator startup in Silicon Valley.
 We expanded from making logos, to Bootstrap themes, to a WYSIWYG website editor, to a full-on site builder.
 I designed and developed the front-end of the Designly website (twice) and worked with the team to build several product interfaces.
 I also helped create blog posts, campaigns, prototypes, themes and more.designly.herokuapp.com

 This one started out as fan art.
 Making self-initated designs for bands I like is just one tactic I use to keep my skills sharp.
 If I can, I like to send what I've made to the band members.
-Laura Stevenson and the Cans are a spectacular indie/folk/rock band who eventually had their logo made into a T-shirt.
-After the first batch of shirts were printed and sold out, I receive an email informing me it was the most popular shirt they had.
+Laura Stevenson and the Cans are a spectacular indie/folk/rock band who eventually had their design made into a T-shirt.
+After the first batch of shirts were printed and sold out, I receive an email informing me it it had sold out rather fast.
 They reprinted the shirt, this time with different colors, and I finally got my hands on one.
 Like I said, the first batch sold out.laurastevenson.net